Arbitrary Pattern Formation on a Continuous Circle by Oblivious Robot Swarm: Prelimineries

+\begin{definition}[Configuration] A configuration is a set of $n$ points on the circle $\mathcal{CIR}$ such that each point in the set consists exactly one robot. \end{definition}

+\begin{definition}[Rotationally Asymmetric Configuration] A configuration is called a rotationally asymmetric configuration if there does not exist any non-trivial (less than $2\pi$) rotation of the circle $\mathcal{CIR}$ such that the configuration remains same after and before the rotation. \end{definition} \begin{definition}[Reflectionally Symmetric Configuration] We call a configuration reflectionlly symmetric if \begin{enumerate} \item there exist a straight line called "\textit{line of reflection}" , say $L$, passing through the center of the circle and intersecting it at two points, say $A$ and $B$. $L$ divides the circle into two halves. \item for any robot $r$ located on any of the two halves there exist another robot $r'$ on the other half such that $(r,x)_{\mathcal{D}} = (r',x)_{\mathcal{D}'}$ where, $D$ is either the clockwise or, the anticlockwise direction, $D'$ is the opposite direction of $D$ and $x \in \{A,B\}$ \end{enumerate} \end{definition}

-In this section, we first justify the reason for assuming the initial configuration is rotationally asymmetric.
-Then, we define some terminologies here in this section that will be needed to describe the algorithm provided in the next section. \begin{proposition} There is no deterministic distributed algorithm that solves arbitrary pattern formation problem on a continuous circle if the initial configuration is rotationally symmetric. \end{proposition} \begin{proof} Let $\mathcal{C}(0)$ be the initial configuration which is rotationally symmetric.
+A configuration is called an \textit{Asymmetric} if the configuration is both rotationally and reflectionally asymmetric. \begin{proposition} There is no deterministic distributed algorithm that solves arbitrary pattern formation problem on a continuous circle if the initial configuration is rotationally symmetric. \end{proposition} \begin{proof} Let $\mathcal{C}(0)$ be the initial configuration which is rotationally symmetric.
 Let $\mathcal{C}(0)$ has a $k-$fold symmetry i.e., for a rotation of $\frac{2\pi}{k}$ along the center, the configuration remains the same.
 By proposition 2.4 in \cite{DUVY20} if the scheduler is fully synchronous then for any algorithm $\mathcal{A}$, the new configuration will have a $k'-$fold symmetry after one execution of $\mathcal{A}$, where $k' \ge k$.
 Thus for any finite execution of $\mathcal{A}$, the configuration will always have a $k_1-$fold symmetry where $k_1 \ge k$.
 So if the target pattern is asymmetric it can not be formed by the robot swarm by finite execution of $\mathcal{A}$.
-Hence the result. \end{proof} \begin{definition}[$(A, B)_{\mathcal{D}}$] Let $A$ and $B$ be two points on the circle $\mathcal{CIR}$.
-Let $\mathcal{D}$ be a direction either clockwise or anticlockwise.
-Then $(A,B)_{\mathcal{D}}$ denotes the angular distance from point $A$ to point $B$ in the direction $\mathcal{D}$. \end{definition}
+Hence the result. \end{proof}